Clubs and Activities

 Students at Central have many opportunities to get involved in clubs and activities!

-Student Council and Student Class activities are listed first.
+Student Council and Class Office activities are listed first.
 A list of other clubs and and organizations follows in alphabetical order.

 The Junior class advisors help the class officers and other juniors plan events and fundraisers.
 We are also working on dues collection to gear up for the many expenses that accompany senior year.